CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 ## Scrum Meetings

-TODO: Please provide answers to the three stand-up meeting questions from each team member.
+Please provide answers to the three stand-up meeting questions from each team member.

 ### Stand-Up Meeting One (10/27/2022)